grahamjenson/ger/README.md

 ```

 #Changelog
+2014-11-25 - Added better way of selecting recommendations from similar people.

-2014-11-12 - Added better heuristic to selected related people.
+2014-11-12 - Added better heuristic to select related people.
 Meaning less related people need to be selected to find good values